After 6 days of continuous, hard, long work, I let him sleep in.

 So here we sit, just my daughter, our begging dogs, and I.

-I stare at the food for awhile, because it feels wrong to eat his Father’s Day breakfast without him.
+I stare at the food for awhile, because it feels wrong to eat this breakfast made for him, without him.

 Eventually I eat, and then I sit down and I write this.

 He works overtime often, and when he’s not at the fire station, he’s at the hospital, again.. helping people.
 Most firefighters have a second job during their "off" time.

 Sometimes my daughter goes a week without seeing him, between overtimes, night shifts, and early mornings.